medibb/obsidian/Template/Peer-review.md

 -   고찰이 결과를 전체적으로 잘 반영하고 있는가?
 -   누가 연구비를 지원했는가?
 -   연구로부터 얻을 수 있는 결론의 구체적 한계는 무엇인가?

--
+---

 Confidential Comments to the Editor-in-Chief

-Dear Editor,
+# Reject

 Thank you for the opportunity to review the manuscript recently submitted to ARM journal.
 I appreciate the chance to evaluate this work.
-I am not able to recommend this manuscript for publication, and I do not believe it meets the high standards required for publication in this journal because of subject heterogenicity and lack of
+I am not able to recommend this manuscript for publication, and I do not believe it meets the high standards required for publication in this journal because of the study is not valid as a aspect of subjects heterogenicity, unclear causality of effects of their intervention.
+Details are written in the attached file.

-I appreciate and look forward to the opportunity to review future submissions.
+I appreciate your discretion in this matter and look forward to the opportunity to review future submissions.

 Sincerely,

 Jaehyun Lee

+Dear Editor,

+I am writing to provide my feedback on the manuscript that was recently submitted to your esteemed journal.
+I appreciate the opportunity to review this manuscript and believe it has the potential to make a valuable contribution to the field.

+However, I have some concerns about the methodology and analysis presented in the manuscript that I would prefer to discuss in confidence.
+While I believe these concerns can be addressed, I do not wish to disclose them publicly in this review.

+I understand that this may pose some challenges for the authors in addressing these concerns, but I feel it is necessary to ensure the quality and accuracy of the manuscript.
+Therefore, I request that my comments remain confidential and not be shared with the authors.

+Thank you for your consideration of this request.

+Sincerely,

+---

 Comments to the Author
 The authors conduct an interesting study on the influence of Forward head posture correction using a global(cervicothoracic & lumbopelvic) spinal program on a craniovertebral angle, neck disability, and spinal muscle activity.